AmarjeetMohanty/Streamlit-hackathon/README.md

-**Movie InfoSearch** is a web application built using Streamlit for the XYZ Hackathon.
+**Movie InfoSearch** is a web application built using Streamlit for the Connection Hackathon.
 It allows users to search for movie information using the Open Movie Database (OMDb) API.

 ## Features